hsotoparada/DeepPhasePick/README.md

     dpp_model.run_picking(dpp_config, dpp_data)

 The optional parameter `save_plots = True` (default is `True`) will save figures of individual predicted phase onsets to `opath/*/pick_plots` if `run_mcd=True`.
-These figures are similar to the subplots in Figure 3 (Soto and Schurr, 2021).
+These figures are similar to the subplots in Figure 3 of Soto and Schurr (2021).

 The optional parameter `save_picks = True` (default is `False`) will save a dictionary containing relevant information of preliminary and refined phase picks to `opath/*/pick_stats`.